boftek/distro-installers/README.md

 # DistroInstallers
 DistroInstallers are scripts to help you install programs easily

+### Updating
+So the current situation does not allow me to anyhow maintain those scripts.\ Since the scripts are very easy to make I suggest you making the scripts by yourself or changing the existing scripts that I made and customize it your way.

 ## Usage
 You will need to grant the file permissions to execute and to do that, use the following commnads: